 A native of Bendena, Kan., Martin played his collegiate career as a safety at Northwest Missouri State.
 As a Bearcat, Martin played or coached in five straight NCAA Division II national championship games, winning the National Championship in 2009.
 He earned his bachelor's degree in public relations from Northwest in 2006, and his master's degree in athletic administration in 2009.

 Martin and his wife, Steph, are the owners of Once Upon a Child in Clive.
 They reside in Johnston with their daughter, Maddie.

-Brent Curvey begins his first year as assistant coach for the Vikings.
+Brent Curvey begins his second year as assistant coach for the Vikings.
 Curvey was a four-year standout at Iowa State University where he earned First Team All-Big 12 honors in 2005 and Second Team recognition in 2006.
 He is most known for the one-handed interception return against Colorado in 2005.

 Curvey went on to get picked up as a free agent in the NFL by the Carolina Panthers in 2007.
 After being released by the Panthers, Curvey went to the CFL to play for the Saskatchewan Roughriders for two seasons (2007-08) where he won the Grey Cup championship with the organization in 2007.